giorno420/UltrahardMinecraft/README.md

 ## Features
  - Beds have a 1 in 100 chance of exploding as the nether is slowly merging with the overworld. (not done since chunk generation mechanics require math and im just stupid)
- - All creepers are charged and explode without a charge effect, they just immediately go kaboom since thats how bombs work.
+ - All creepers are charged and explode without a charge effect, they just immediately explode.
- - All zombies are fast because its creepy. (still being implemented)
+ - All zombies are fast because its creepy.
  - All skeletons, strays and wither skeletons give you a withering effect, due to them being dead.
 They also have better stuff than they used to have.
  - All cows, sheep, pigs, chicken and fish have a 1 in 2 chance of dying on spawn, hence your food source is halved.
  - Each time you get close to something that is changed, it shows you a hint!